Skip to main content

-Surrounded by the spectacular MacDonnell Ranges, Australia’s spiritual and physical heart, Alice Springs and the surrounding Red Centre are on many people’s bucket list.
+Surrounded by the spectacular MacDonnell Ranges, Alice Springs and the surrounding Red Centre are considered Australia's spiritual and physical heart.
+Here's your local's bucket list of essential things to see and do around Alice Springs.

-Home of the Arrernte people, the region will move you with its striking landscapes, wildlife, rejuvenating swimming holes, history, culture and outback pubs.
+The Alice Springs region is the traditional home of the Arrernte people.
+Discover all its attractions, such as striking landscapes, wildlife, swimming holes, history, Aboriginal culture and its outback pubs.

-Our insider’s tips reveal why Alice Springs is a must-visit for everyone.
+Our insider’s tips reveal some of the reasons why the locals love Alice Springs and what makes it a 'must visit' for everyone.

 What to see & do

 Alice Springs packs a punch for the most picture-perfect views.
 Stroll along Lions Walk to Anzac Hill for stunning views of the town and surrounding ranges, particularly at sunrise and sunset.
-The impressive lookout also serves as a World War I memorial.
+The impressive lookout also serves as a WWI memorial with interpretive signage and photos.

-At the Alice Springs Desert Park, you’ll need a full day to discover the desert flora and native wildlife, many endangered, including the mala and other magnificent birds that call the 1300-hectare park home.
+At the Alice Springs Desert Park, you’ll need a full day to discover the desert flora and native wildlife, including the mala and other bird species inhabiting the 1300-hectare park.
 Watch the birds of prey in action daily and walk through the nocturnal house to see the peculiar thorny devils and cute bilbies living like they would in the wild.
-Learn about the plants and animals of the Desert Rivers, Sand Country and Woodland desert habitats, along with traditional history and dreaming stories from the local Arrernte guides.
+Learn about the plants and animals of the Desert Rivers, Sand Country and Woodland desert habitats, along with traditional history and dreaming stories from local Arrernte guides.

 Home to the town’s snake catcher, the Alice Springs Reptile Centre, is where you can hold a slippery snake and scaly lizard, or if you prefer to be hands-off, listen to their informative talks.